 He right.
 I- no- like- him.

 “It’ll be fine.
-Poppy, you’ll do this or so help me, I’ll switch to the dry food.”
+Poppy, you’ll do this or so help me, I’ll switch you to the dry food.”

 Poppy went limp.